perladvent/perldotcom/content/article/_pub_2000_10_p5pdigest_THISWEEK-20001023.md

 {
+   "categories" : "community",
+   "slug" : "/pub/2000/10/p5pdigest/THISWEEK-20001023",
+   "date" : "2000-10-23T00:00:00-08:00",
    "tags" : [],
-   "date" : "2000-10-23T00:00:00-08:00",
-   "slug" : "/pub/2000/10/p5pdigest/THISWEEK-20001023",
+   "title" : "These Weeks on p5p 2000/10/23",
    "draft" : null,
+   "thumbnail" : null,
    "authors" : [
       "simon-cozens"
    ],
    "image" : null,
-   "title" : "These Weeks on p5p 2000/10/23",
    "description" : " Notes What is our Unicode model?
 Why not use sfio?
 More than 256 Files / sysopen What if cc changes?
 Unicode on EBCDIC AIX Is Confused Unicode split fixed!
-Fixes to Carp open() might fail Perl 5 is 5!...", "thumbnail" : null,
+Fixes to Carp open() might fail Perl 5 is 5!..."
-   "categories" : "community"
 }